Moroccan Carrots

 Why does the recipe dress the carrots while they’re still hot?

-The instructions specifically say to add the dressing “while carrots are hot” right after draining — warm carrots absorb the olive oil, lemon, and Turkish salad dressing much more readily than cold ones, so the flavor penetrates deeply before you refrigerate them.
+Add the dressing while the carrots are still hot right after draining — warm carrots absorb the olive oil, lemon, and Turkish salad dressing much more readily than cold ones, so the flavor penetrates deeply before you refrigerate them.

 What is Sabra Turkish Salad and what does it add to the dressing?

 Sabra Turkish Salad is a spiced eggplant-based dip/condiment.
-The article says the authors put a twist on their traditional Moroccan carrot salad by adding 3 tbsp of it to the dressing, producing a result that is “a little sweet, a little spicy” and packed with extra depth beyond what lemon and cumin alone would provide.
+We put a twist on our traditional Moroccan carrot salad by adding 3 tbsp of it to the dressing, producing a result that is a little sweet, a little spicy, and packed with extra depth beyond what lemon and cumin alone would provide.

 View Comments (5) View Comments (5)